demisto/content-docs/content-repo/extra-docs/articles/minemeld-migration.md

 ## AWS Feed Example

 Let's look at a specific example to better understand how to migrate a given MineMeld node.
-If we wanted to migrate the AWS feed shown in the MineMeld configuration file as follows,
+We can migrate the AWS feed shown in the following MineMeld configuration file.
 ```
   allow-ip_aws_cloudfront:
     inputs: []